-It’s always a good idea to keep your content up-to-date.
+Other than that, it’s always a good idea to keep your content up-to-date.
 Especially when timeliness matters.

-Google had a new algorithm update that helps it’s systems to understand the content that remains useful over time and what becomes out-of-date more quickly.
+Google had a new algorithm update that helps its systems to understand the content that remains useful over time and what becomes out-of-date more quickly.

-iv.
-Have an FAQ page
+4. Have an FAQ page